robxroy/liri-node-app/README.md

 After the packages are installed.
 Simply run the first and second arguments as "node" and "liri.js" respectiving and then the third arguments are either:

-"my-tweets" to show recent tweets from liri's twitter.
+"my-tweets" to show recent tweets from liri's twitter.<br>
-"spotify-this-song" to search information on a song you input into the fourth argument position.
+"spotify-this-song" to search information on a song you input into the fourth argument position.<br>
-"movie-this" to search information on a movie you input into the fourth argument position.
+"movie-this" to search information on a movie you input into the fourth argument position.<br>
 "do-what-it-says" for something fun.